 - Completion of 30/36 semester credit hours of approved MBA courses in the traditional part-time or full-time MBA program, and 30/36 semester credit hours of approved MBA courses in the dual degree MBA programs - 2.
 A minimum cumulative GPA of 3.0 (B) - 3.
-Completion of all outcomes assessment testing and activities - 4.
-The completion of the MBA degree within five (5) years - 5.
+The receipt of no more than two course grades of 'C' or below. - 4.
+Completion of all outcomes assessment testing and activities - 5.
+The completion of the MBA degree within five (5) years - 6.
 Payment of all fees